hundrer/fakeface/README.md

 # fakeface
 A program that creates a fake face.
-It can be used together with OBS Studio.
+It can be used together with OBS Studio and VSeeFace.

 Required packages for Python:
 - fake-camera
-- opencv
+- opencv-python
 - SpeechRecognition
+- pyaudio
+- setuptools